Portsea, Victoria

-Portsea is a seaside suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, approximately 60 km south-west of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
+Portsea is a seaside suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, approximately 60 km south-west of Melbourne's city centre, located within the Shire of Mornington Peninsula local government area.
 Portsea recorded a population of 787 at the 2021 census.

+As Australia's richest postcode, Portsea has the highest average income in the country.
+It is regarded as one of Australia's most prestigious seaside suburbs, with many of Melbourne's wealthiest residents maintaining holiday homes there.

 Portsea is located on the opposite side of Port Phillip Bay.
 The suburb is located on the bay itself, but the locality boundaries stretch as far west as Point Nepean and incorporate a section of Bass Strait coastline.
 Portsea is the westernmost town on the Mornington Peninsula, and lies adjacent to Sorrento.
-It has one of the highest average incomes in Australia.